tower120/hi_sparse_bitset/README.md

 #### Invariant intersection

 If intersection of bitsets _(or any other operation)_ does not change with possible bitsets mutations - you're guaranteed to correctly traverse all of its elements.

 #### Bitsets mutations narrows intersection/union

-If in intersection, only `remove` operation mutates bitsets - this guarantees that you will not loose any valid elements at the end of "multi-session iteration".
+If in intersection, only `remove` operation mutates bitsets - this guarantees that you will not lose any valid elements at the end of "multi-session iteration".

 #### Speculative iteration